-Design and Illustration careers are as varied as the artists in them.
+Design & Illustration careers are as varied as the artists in them.
 Today, we’ll explore the world of freelance illustrators.
 I sought out and questioned freelancers from around the globe who were gracious enough to share their experiences with me.
 We’ll discuss their training, daily tasks, how they source clients, the media they work in, self-promotion and motivation, and more.

-Unlike the life of an in-house artist, where you work with a specific company, freelancers need to manage their time, money, and client base wisely in order to keep things running.
+Unlike the life of an in-house artist, where you work with a specific company, freelance illustrators need to manage their time, money, and client base wisely in order to keep things running.
 They are often their own boss and take on multiple roles (promoter, social media guru, accountant, artist agent, art director, and more) in order to keep things moving throughout their career.
-I sincerely hope you find the following to be informative, motivating, and inspiring as I do after having poured over multiple sets of answers from a variety of artists.
-Consider this your guide to the role of freelance illustrators.
+I sincerely hope you find the following to be as informative, motivating, and inspiring as I do after having pored over multiple sets of answers from a variety of artists.
+What do you need to become an illustrator?
+Continue reading to find out.

 What Is a Freelance Artist, and What Does a Freelance Illustrator Do?

-The short of it is they illustrate for a variety of clients.
-Let’s break down some of the more commonly found roles and tasks associated with the career path:
+The short of it is they do freelance artwork for a variety of clients.
+Let’s break down some of the more commonly found roles and tasks associated with illustrator work:

 - Editorial and Book Illustrations: People sometimes ask, "What does an illustrator do?"
 If they only knew that the editorial industry is a vast ecosystem for all kinds of freelance illustration jobs.
 Freelance artwork may be done for newspapers, magazines, or blogs.
-While many companies use stock art for these purposes, large publications like The New Yorker are renowned for their illustrations, which are done by freelancers.
+While many companies use stock art for these purposes, large publications like The New Yorker are renowned for their illustrator work, which is done by freelancers.
 The same goes for book covers and interior illustrations.
-Graphic designers do the designing, but often illustrators are called upon for drawing, paintings, and more.
+Graphic designers do the designing, but often freelance illustrators are called upon for drawing, painting, and more.